jahody/kaggle_airbus/README.md

 # kaggle_airbus

-kaggle competition - airbus ship detection challange
+Kaggle competition - airbus ship detection challange (https://www.kaggle.com/c/airbus-ship-detection)

-i was a member of the team of 6 people
+I was a member of the team of 6 people

 657th place out of 884 teams